anttiluode/AnttisBrain/README.md

 Honest limits: this is the *optical-metric* formulation — exact for light bending and rings to the order that matters, but it models the deflection of light only, not time dilation or redshift.
 A clock isn't ticking slow in there.
 And the "ring geometry" inside a small box is dominated by strong-field capture, which is physically correct but not the clean thin-lens ring you'd get with a distant source.

+### **5. index.html — the holographic cascade**

+The capstone of the boundary-bulk experiments.
+You sit at the centre of a cube, but here, the holographic principle is a toggle switch.
+The engine lets you explicitly swap which part of the universe holds information and which part reflects it, giving you three distinct realities built from the exact same geometry.

+- **Boundary mode:** The walls are your live webcam; the moons are curved mirrors that lens and reflect the boundary.
+You watch your face drag across the geometry of the bulk.
+- **Projection mode (The swap):** The moons carry the image; the walls become pure mirrors.
+The information emanates from the bulk and the boundary merely echoes it.
+- **Cascade mode:** The fractal collapse.
+The moons carry your face *and* mirror each other simultaneously.
+Every ray of light scatters ball to ball to wall in a recursive loop.
+You are looking at a hall of mirrors built entirely out of your own scattered image, folded through gravity.

+The shader logic for Cascade mode breaks the usual rule of rendering where an object is either a light source or a mirror.
+Here, the moons are both, endlessly accumulating fractions of the observer into the void.

+*Like the other boxes, this asks for camera permission.
+Deny it and it falls back to a moving test pattern with identical physics.
+Nothing leaves your machine.*

 ---

 ## The mathematics, gathered